seamless-protocol/leverage-tokens-subgraph/README.md

 ## Development

-The subgraph manifest is generated from the subgraph.template.yaml [templates](./templates) template using [mustache](https://www.npmjs.com/package/mustache).
-To generate the manifest, update the configuration in [networks.json](./networks.json) and then execute `npm run generate-manifest-<chain>`, e.g.:
+The subgraph manifest is generated from the `subgraph.template.yaml` [templates](./templates) using [mustache](https://www.npmjs.com/package/mustache).
+To generate the manifest, update the configuration in [networks.json](./networks.json) for the desired chain and then execute `npm run generate-manifest-<chain>`, e.g.:

 ```bash
 npm run generate-manifest-ethereum